lilyinstarlight/zmk-nix/readme.md

 ### `buildZephyrPackage`

-The `buildZephyrPackage` function takes the following arguments and builds the Zephyr RTOS into .uf2 firmware files using the `west` tooling and a provided `west` manifest:
+The `buildZephyrPackage` function takes the following arguments and builds the Zephyr RTOS into `.uf2` firmware files using the `west` tooling and a provided `west.yml` manifest:

 * `src` - source tree to build in, which includes your west manifest
 * `zephyrDepsHash` - output hash for the `fetchZephyrDeps` fetcher